CIELAB color space

 The CIELAB color space, also referred to as L*a*b*, is a color space defined by the International Commission on Illumination (abbreviated CIE) in 1976.
-(Referring to CIELAB as "Lab" without asterisks should be avoided to prevent confusion with Hunter Lab).
 It expresses color as three values: L* for perceptual lightness and a* and b* for the four unique colors of human vision: red, green, blue and yellow.
 CIELAB was intended as a perceptually uniform space, where a given numerical change corresponds to a similar perceived change in color.
 While the LAB space is not truly perceptually uniform, it nevertheless is useful in industry for detecting small differences in color.

 Like the CIEXYZ space it derives from, CIELAB color space is a device-independent, "standard observer" model.
 The colors it defines are not relative to any particular device such as a computer monitor or a printer, but instead relate to the CIE standard observer which is an averaging of the results of color matching experiments under laboratory conditions.

+Coordinates

 The CIELAB space is three-dimensional and covers the entire gamut (range) of human color perception.
-It is based on the opponent color model of human vision, where red and green form an opponent pair and blue and yellow form an opponent pair.
-The lightness value, L*, also referred to as "Lstar," defines black at 0 and white at 100.
+It is based on the opponent model of human vision, where red and green form an opponent pair and blue and yellow form an opponent pair.
+This makes CIELAB a Hering opponent color space.
+The nature of the transformations also characterizes it as a chromatic value color space.
+The lightness value, L* (pronounced "L star"), defines black at 0 and white at 100.
 The a* axis is relative to the green–red opponent colors, with negative values toward green and positive values toward red.
 The b* axis represents the blue–yellow opponents, with negative numbers toward blue and positive toward yellow.